Axlefublr/axlefublr.github.io/content/mouse-mode/index.md

 )
 ```

-Then in the mouse mode layer, we make hotkeys that send only the press event to their relevant virtual key.
+Then in the mouse mode layer, we make hotkeys that send only the press event to their relevant virtual key — meaning, a press (but not release!) of a specific modifier.
 ```kanata
 a (on-press press-vkey shift)
 q (on-press press-vkey meta)